 If you have Perkins, Health Professions, or Nursing loans, you should determine whether consolidating these loans with your Federal Stafford and/or Graduate PLUS Loans will be to your advantage.
 Be aware, however, that when you consolidate, you will lose the cancellation provisions of these loans.
 This could be disadvantageous for certain students, such as those who plan to teach in certain designated schools or plan to serve in the Armed Services, Peace Corps, etc. For Perkins loan cancellation information, click here.
 For Health Professions loan and Nursing loan cancellation information, see your promissory note.

 While the checklist above will guide students through the year, there are further resources available through CashCourse.
-CashCourse provides many student finance guides, a multitude of information on various financial topics and is free to use!
+CashCourse provides many student finance guides, and a multitude of information on various financial topics.
+Plus, it's user friendly and free to use.